emqx/emqx-docs/en_US/getting-started/getting-started.md

    ./emqx/bin/emqx stop
    ```

-To uninstall EMQX after your testing, you only need to delete the EMQX folders.
+To uninstall EMQX after your testing, simply delete the EMQX folder.

 :::